-COUNT VI - ANTICIPATORY BREACH OF CONTRACT (2020 NOTE)
+COUNT VI - BREACH OF CONTRACT (2020 NOTE)

-82. Metrocity incorporates the allegations of paragraphs 1 through 41 as if fully realleged.

-83. Pursuant to the terms of the 2020 Note, all unpaid principal, interest thereon, and all other amounts due and owing under the 2020 Note is due on the 2020 Note Maturity Date.

-84. To date, South Aviation has failed and refused to pay Metrocity the remaining amounts due and owing under the 2020 Note, including at least \$20,000,000.00, exclusive of interest, attorney's fees, and costs.

-85. Although there is some time remaining to pay the 2020 Note, South Aviation has positively and unequivocally made clear that it will not honor its commitments under the 2020 Note.

-86. South Aviation's anticipatory failure and refusal to pay Metrocity the amounts due and owing under the 2020 Note constitutes a material anticipatory breach of the 2020 Note.

-87. As a direct and proximate result of South Aviation's material anticipatory breach of the 2020 Note, Metrocity has sustained actual damages in an amount to be proven at trial, but believed to be at least \$20,000,000.00, exclusive of interest, attorney's fees, and costs.
+- 82. Metrocity incorporates the allegations of paragraphs 1 through 40 as if fully realleged. - 83.
+Pursuant to the terms of the 2020 Note, all unpaid principal, interest thereon, and all other amounts due and owing under the 2020 Note were due on the 2020 Note Maturity Date. - 84.
+To date, South Aviation has failed and refused to pay Metrocity the remaining amounts due and owing under the 2020 Note, including at least \$20,000,000.00, exclusive of interest, attorney's fees, and costs. - 85.
+South Aviation's failure and refusal to pay Metrocity the amounts due and owing under the 2020 Note constitutes a material breach of the 2020 Note. - 86.
+As a direct and proximate result of South Aviation's material breach of the 2020 Note, Metrocity has sustained actual damages in an amount to be proven at trial, but believed to be at least \$20,000,000.00, exclusive of interest, attorney's fees, and costs.

-WHEREFORE, Metrocity requests that this Court enter judgment in favor of Metrocity and against South Aviation for anticipatory breach of the 2020 Note, awarding Metrocity compensatory damages, costs, pre-judgment and post-judgment interest in the maximum amounts allowed by law, and any and all other relief to which Metrocity may be entitled at law or in equity.
+WHEREFORE, Metrocity requests that this Court enter judgment in favor of Metrocity and against South Aviation for breach of the 2020 Note, awarding Metrocity compensatory damages, costs, pre-judgment and post-judgment interest in the maximum amounts allowed by law, and any and all other relief to which Metrocity may be entitled at law or in equity.

-COUNT VII - ANTICIPATORY BREACH OF CONTRACT (2020 GUARANTY) (Against Machado)
+COUNT VII - BREACH OF CONTRACT (2020 GUARANTY) (Against Machado)

-88. Metrocity incorporates the allegations of paragraphs 1 through 41 as if fully realleged.

-89. Pursuant to the terms of the 2020 Note, all unpaid principal, interest thereon, and all other amounts due and owing under the 2020 Note is due on the 2020 Note Maturity Date.

-90. To date, South Aviation has failed and refused to pay Metrocity the remaining amounts due and owing under the 2020 Note, including at least \$20,000,000.00, exclusive of interest, attorney's fees, and costs.

-91. Although there is some time remaining to pay the 2020 Note, South Aviation has positively and unequivocally made clear that it will not honor its commitments under the 2020 Note.

-92. South Aviation's anticipatory failure and refusal to pay Metrocity the amounts due and owing under the 2020 Note constitutes a material anticipatory breach of the 2020 Note.

-93. As a direct and proximate result of South Aviation's material anticipatory breach of the 2020 Note, Metrocity has sustained actual damages in an amount to be proven at trial, but believed to be at least \$20,000,000.00, exclusive of interest, attorney's fees, and costs.
+- 87. Metrocity incorporates the allegations of paragraphs 1 through 40 as if fully realleged. - 88.
+On August 14, 2020, Machado executed and delivered the 2020 Guaranty in favor of Metrocity, pursuant to which Machado unconditionally guaranteed to pay the obligations of South Aviation under the 2020 Note. - 89.
+Pursuant to the terms of the 2020 Note, all unpaid principal, interest thereon, and all other amounts due and owing under the 2020 Note were due on April 14, 2021, the 2020 Note Maturity Date. - 90.
+To date, South Aviation has failed and refused to pay Metrocity the remaining amounts due and owing under the 2020 Note, including at least \$20,000,000.00, exclusive of interest, attorney's fees, and costs. - 91.
+South Aviation's failure and refusal to pay Metrocity the amounts due and owing under the 2020 Note constitutes a material breach of the 2020 Guaranty.
+Under the 2020 Guaranty, Machado is responsible for all damages incurred by Metrocity. - 92.
+As a direct and proximate result of South Aviation's material breach of the 2020 Note, Metrocity has sustained actual damages in an amount to be proven at trial, but believed to be at least \$20,000,000.00, exclusive of interest, attorney's fees, and costs.

-94. Under the 2020 Guaranty, Machado is responsible for all damages incurred by Metrocity related to the 2020 Note.
+93. Under the 2020 Guaranty, Machado is responsible for all damages incurred by Metrocity related to the 2020 Note.

-WHEREFORE, Metrocity requests that this Court enter judgment in favor of Metrocity and against Machado for anticipatory breach of the 2020 Guaranty, awarding Metrocity compensatory damages, costs, pre-judgment and post-judgment interest in the maximum amounts allowed by law, and any and all other relief to which Metrocity may be entitled at law or in equity.
+WHEREFORE, Metrocity requests that this Court enter judgment in favor of Metrocity and against Machado for breach of the 2020 Guaranty, awarding Metrocity compensatory damages, costs, pre-judgment and post-judgment interest in the maximum amounts allowed by law, and any and all other relief to which Metrocity may be entitled at law or in equity.